saleor/saleor.io-learn/setup/saleor-graphql-playground.md

 The result section simply shows the result of the GraphQL operation.

 The sidebar is available when clicked on the docs or the schema labels.
 The docs provide a quick way to find GraphQL operation available in Saleor API.
 The schema provides a more structured description of the available types.
 It can be used to auto-generate your client interface.
 We will discuss it later in this tutorial.

+Curious about GraphQL query language?
+Don't forget to read more at the [Technologies](/intro/technologies/) section.